-The Water Authority's performance in this measure has been below the median range for the past three fiscal years.
+The Water Authority's performance in this measure has been within the median range for the past three fiscal years.
 Since FY08, the Water Authority has used this performance measure to identify gaps in planned/preventative maintenance activities.
 Over the past three fiscal years, the Water Authority has focused on increasing water operations planned maintenance for its groundwater facilities and the surface water plant.
 For the distribution system, the Water Authority will be increasing planned maintenance through its leak detection program mentioned in Performance Measure 1-2, Distribution System Water Loss.
-For FY15, there are two policy objectives with planned maintenance targets for both the ground and surface water facilities.
+For FY16, there are three policy objectives with planned maintenance targets for both the ground and surface water facilities and the water distribution system.